-Configuration with LANconfig you will find the IEEE-802.1x settings in the configuration area 'WLAN Security'.
+For the configuration with LANconfig you will find the IEEE-802.1x settings in the configuration area 'WLAN Security'.
 This is where you decide if you want to activate IEEE-802.1x.
 If IEEE-802.1x is activated, a RADIUS server must be defined for the IEEE-802.1x authentication.

-Under WEBconfig or Telnet you will find the settings for IEEE-802.1x under the following paths:
+Configuration with WEBconfig or Telnet Under WEBconfig or Telnet you will find the settings for IEEE-802.1x under the following paths: